Tsutomu Yamazaki

 Tsutomu Yamazaki (山崎 努, Yamazaki Tsutomu) is a Japanese actor.
 He won the Blue Ribbon Award for Best Actor in 1984 for The Funeral and Farewell to the Ark.
-Yamazaki is well known for his role "Nenbutsu no Tetsu" on the television jidaigeki Hissatsu Shiokinin and Shin Hissatsu Shiokinin.
+Yamazaki is known for his roles as Goro in Tampopo (1985) and Nenbutsu no Tetsu on the television jidaigeki Hissatsu Shiokinin and Shin Hissatsu Shiokinin.

 Career

 Yamazaki graduated from Haiyuza Theatre Company and joined Bungakuza in 1959.
-He made his film debut in Kihachi Okamoto`s Daigaku no sanzôkutachi in 1960.
+He made his film debut in Kihachi Okamoto's Daigaku no sanzôkutachi in 1960.
 In 1961, he received the Elan d'or Award for Newcomer of the Year.
 In 1963, he appeared in Akira Kurosawa's High and Low.
 He worked with Kurosawa twice more: in the director's next film, 1965's Red Beard, then fifteen years later, in Kagemusha.

 In 1973, he appeared jidaigeki television drama Hissatsu Shiokinin and he played the same role in Shin Hissatsu Shiokinin again in 1977.
-He also starred in director Juzo Itami movies, as a trucker who resembles John Wayne in Tampopo (1985) as well as co-starring in The Ramen Girl (2008) with Brittany Murphy.
+He also starred in number of Juzo Itami's films, including his role as a trucker who resembles John Wayne in Tampopo (1985).
+He co-starred in The Ramen Girl (2008) with Brittany Murphy.

 He also played a supporting role in Yōjirō Takita's Departures.